What does a Social Security Disability Lawyer or Representative do for your claim?

 3. Denial of the Disability Application - This is actually the chief reason for having representation on the disability application.
 If your case is one of the 70 percent of cases that get denied at this level, you will have a representative in place to get your reconsideration appeal paperwork filed quickly.

-4. Denial of the Reconsideration appeal - If your request for reconsideration appeal is also denied (85% are usually denied), your representative will submit a request for hearing before an administrative law judge.
+4. Denial of the Reconsideration appeal - If your request for reconsideration appeal is also denied (81% are usually denied), your representative will submit a request for hearing before an administrative law judge.
 It is at this point that your claim may grind to a relative halt.
 Due to backlogs, it may take up to two years or longer for your request for a hearing to actually result in a scheduled hearing date.

 5. Maintenance of the case after the request for hearing - During the time you are waiting for your disability hearing to be scheduled, your attorney will monitor the claim and stay in receipt of notices from the social security office and from the hearing office.
 When the hearing is getting closer to being scheduled, the hearing office may send an exhibit list to your attorney.